Alumni Story: Cameron Brewer

 Today, thanks to Cameron’s hard work, the space has been transformed into a community restaurant for Norman, OK.

 Cameron is looking for more opportunities to do more conventional projects in the future, but stay within a historic building adaptive re-use approach.
-“I would not go and do this project again,” says Cameron, '“but it led to another project that was a 1950s building [of] about 7200 square feet.
-We identified that second building and took it from four commercial units to five.
-It’s essentially a strip center, but it’s in the middle of downtown and it’s a very interesting location.”
+“I would not necessarily go and do this project again, but that experience gave me the confidence and wherewithal to start and finish another project that was a 1950s building [of] about 7200 square feet,” says Cameron.
+“We identified that second building and took it from four commercial units to five.
+It’s essentially a historic strip center, but it’s in the middle of downtown Norman and it’s a very interesting location.”

 Inside The Standard